How long does the 4-month sleep regression last?

 - Notably reduced total sleep time.

-How do I get my 4 month old to stop having a dummy?
+How do I sleep train my 4 month old?